 1Greater visibility on deliveries

-The LTL freight shipping provides greater visibility on deliveries when delivering small shipments of goods.
+An LTL company in the Philippines provides greater delivery visibility because of its advanced technology when delivering small shipments.
 This means you can keep track of the shipments better.
-With the visibility, an LTL shipping company would provide more accurate estimates on delivery time.
+An LTL shipping provider might provide precise delivery time estimates with GPS visibility and tracking.
 The LTL shipping company would also be able to make deliveries faster.
 There is less chance that your shipment will get lost or stolen since they only transport a small batch at a time.
 Furthermore, this method is cheaper than using full truckload freight.

 2Access to tracking information

-With an LTL provider, you have access to better tracking information, which allows you more visibility on your shipments’ progress.
+With an LTL provider, you have access to better tracking information, allowing you more visibility of your shipments’ progress.
 This offers peace of mind throughout the process and makes it easier to know when something might go wrong with the shipment before it does happen.

 3Lower costs associated with distribution